brentvollebregt/nitratine.net/posts/python-gui-using-chrome/post.md

     print (param1 + param2)
 ```

 Now when you call `eel.my_python_method('Hello ', 'world!');` in JavaScript, Python will print "Hello World!".
 This shows that the code is executed in the python instance, not in the chrome window; remember that - you cannot run Python code in JavaScript.
-You can however return data from Python back to JavaScript; I will describe this later.
+You can however, return data from Python back to JavaScript; I will describe this later.

 ## Making JavaScript Functions you Can Call in Python
 To make a JavaScript function that you can call from Python wrap the function name in `eel.expose` before creating it like this: